 top of page

-The camp celebrated its 40th anniversary May 21, 2023, in conjunction with the dedication of the newly completed retreat lodge at camp.
+Camp Trinity celebrated its 40th anniversary May 21, 2023, in conjunction with the dedication of the newly completed retreat lodge at camp.
 The celebration brought many former campers, staff and board members who had served in the early years of the camp.

-For 40 years Camp Trinity has served campers, especially children and youth, at summer camp and retreats.
+For more than years Camp Trinity has served campers, especially children and youth, at summer camp and retreats.
 But the camp has relied primarily on four bunkhouse cabins, each with 20 beds in one large sleeping room, to provide lodging for campers and guests.
-The cabins work well for youth retreats, but they are less than ideal for family camp and adult retreats.
+The cabins worked well for youth retreats, but they are less than ideal for family camp and adult retreats.
 Churches looking for a place to hold adult or family retreats have had to look elsewhere because of the lack of private rooms.
 And the camp has had to turn away families who want to attend Family Camp because of limited lodging options.

 A retreat lodge with private rooms was part of the original vision for the camp when it was created in the 1980s.
 But the lodge never came into being.